anthonyKiggundu/okra/README.md

-# Okra
+# Orchra

-Okra is a 5G orchestration and experimentation repository that combines:
+Orchra is a 5G orchestration and experimentation repository that combines:

 - **Customized OAI core components** under `component/`
 - A **Python FastAPI orchestrator** under `orchestrator/`